Basin League

 The Basin League was an independent collegiate minor league, that operated from 1953 to 1973, featuring teams primarily from South Dakota and one from Nebraska.
 The league name reflected the number of teams situated along the Missouri River Basin.
-The league roster structure evolved from having some professional players to totally being amateur.
+The league roster structure evolved from allowing some professional players on each team into rosters being totally amateur.
 The Basin League was a pioneer of what is known today as collegiate summer baseball.

 Over 100 future major league players played in the Basin League, among them Baseball Hall of Fame members Bob Gibson, Jim Palmer and Don Sutton.

 History

 The Basin League was established in 1953 with a roster of South Dakota franchises and one nearby Nebraska team.
 Teams in Chamberlain (Chamberlain Chiefs), Mitchell (Mitchell Kernels), Pierre (Pierre Cowboys), Winner (Winner Pheasants), as well as Valentine, Nebraska (Valentine Hearts) were the charter franchises.
-The league's moniker reflected the number of franchise cities situated along the Missouri River Basin.
+The league name reflected the number of franchise cities situated along the Missouri River Basin.
 The Pierre Cowboys played in all 21 seasons of the league's existence.

 As the Basin League began play in 1953, team rosters were a mix of professional players and amateurs (upper high school and collegiate players).
 The Basin League later became exclusively amateur, evolving into what is known today as collegiate summer baseball.

 In 1954, the league expanded, as Huron (Huron Elks), Watertown (Watertown Lake Sox) and Yankton (Yankton Terrys) entered the league as expansion franchises.

 In 1955, the League ran an advertisement in The Sporting News seeking players.
 In the April 6, 1955 edition of "The Sporting News": "Class A Players Wanted - For fast semipro Basin League.
 Capable of playing Class A ball.
 Write 712 Capital, Yankton, S.D."

 In 1958, the league split the season into two halves, with each half winner meeting for the league championship.
 The Basin League returned to full season play in 1959.

 As the league grew the late 1950s, a few Basin League teams were assigned a "'parent" major league club and received equipment and support.
 The Rapid City Chiefs were assigned to the Los Angeles Dodgers, the Sturgis Titans were assigned to the Boston Red Sox and the Pierre Cowboys were assigned to the Cleveland Indians.
 While a positive for those franchises, it created an imbalance in support for the other league teams without a sponsoring parent club.

 To support their Basin League teams, new stadiums were built in Rapid City and Sturgis, when both teams joined the league as expansion teams in 1957 and 1961 respectively.